Brayan Peña: St. Louis Cardinals

-Return to the Royals
+Kansas City Royals (second stint)

-Peña signed a minor league contract with an invitation to spring training on February 7, 2017.
-He elected free agency on November 6, 2017.
+On February 7, 2017, Peña signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
+In 43 games for the Triple–A Omaha Storm Chasers, he hit .274/.308/.298 with no home runs and 15 RBI.
+Peña elected free agency following the season on November 6.

-Return to the Tigers
+Detroit Tigers (second stint)

 On January 9, 2018, the Detroit Tigers signed Peña to a minor league contract with an invitation to spring training.
-He was released on June 11, 2018.
-Peña announced his retirement from professional baseball on June 18, 2018.
+He was released on June 11.
+Peña announced his retirement from professional baseball on June 18.

-Managing career
+Coaching career

 Peña served as the manager of the Tigers' Gulf Coast League West team, who won the Gulf Coast League Championship in 2018.
-During the 2019 season, he served as manager of the short season-A Connecticut Tigers.
+During the 2019 season, he served as manager of the Low–A Connecticut Tigers.
 On November 12, 2019, he was named manager of the West Michigan Whitecaps.